Hi doctor,

 Thank you for the reply.

-Are you saying about an open wound on my hand or on my baby?
+Are you saying about an open wound on my hand or on the baby?
 Do you mean that if the saliva in the inner part of the nail touches a wound on the baby, it is worrisome?

 Hi doctor,